-The full deduction applies to any business-related restaurant meals from the beginning of 2020 to the end of 2022.
+Business meals and drinks from restaurants are fully deductible from the beginning of 2020 to the end of 2022.

 From Jan.
-1 of this year to the end of 2022, business-related restaurant meals and drinks are 100 percent tax-deductible.
+1 of 2021 to the end of 2022, business-related restaurant meals and drinks are 100 percent deductible.

 That’s thanks to the Consolidated Appropriations Act Congress passed in 2020.
 In 2023, all business-related restaurant meals will go back to the regular rate of 50 percent deductible.

 The act is meant to help restaurants financially recover from the pandemic — but it could also mean huge tax savings for you and your business.

 |What meals can you fully deduct?|

 When the Tax Cuts and Jobs Act was passed in 2017, business owners were worried because it eliminated deductions for “entertainment, amusement or recreation” costs, according to the IRS.
 Later, the IRS clarified that didn’t include food and drinks, as long as:

 - They weren’t “lavish or extravagant” under the circumstances

 - The taxpayer (or employee of the taxpayer) was present

 - The food and beverages are provided to a business associate